algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 - **Regression Prevention**: Regular regression testing will be conducted to ensure new updates do not break or degrade existing features.
 - **User-Focused Validation**: Usability, accessibility, and direct user feedback will be part of the testing workflow, ensuring a smooth and inclusive experience.

-The Q.A will use his personnal device to conduct tests on the application and rendering simulations for efficient test.
-He will not be able to use external test tool because of bubble's security.
+The QA will use their device to conduct tests on the application and render simulations for efficient testing.
+He will not be able to use the external test tool because of Bubble's security.

 ---